 Who are we and why we collect personal data

-Ardent Fieldwork Limited is market research fieldwork agency who recruit individuals to participate in research projects on behalf of our clients.
+Ardent Fieldwork Limited is a market research fieldwork agency that recruits individuals to participate in research projects on behalf of our clients.
 The nature of our business means that we collect personal data for our legitimate business interest.

-Your privacy is of great importance to us and this document outlines how Ardent Fieldwork collects, processes and safeguards the information you provide to us in accordance with UK and EU data protection laws.
+Your privacy is of great importance to us and this document outlines how Ardent Fieldwork collects, processes and safeguards the information you provide to us in accordance with UK data protection laws.

 How you can contact us

 If you have any queries concerning this policy, you can contact us in the following ways: